 I am sure you will enjoy this article the way you have enjoyed all my other articles.

 Let me start by explaining what exactly venture capital is.

 What Is Venture Capital?

-Venture capital (VC) is a quantum of financial capital given to new but high-potential start-up companies.
+Venture capital (VC) is a quantum of financial capital given to new, high-potential start-up companies.

-The venture capital funds make money by having equity stakes in the companies that they invest in, that typically own unique expertise or business model in fast-growing industries, such as biotechnology, information technology and mobile technology.
+Venture capital funds make money by having equity stakes in the companies that they invest in, which typically own unique expertise or business model in fast-growing industries, such as biotechnology, information technology, and mobile technology.

-A typical venture capital investment happens after the initial round of funding (usually called the seed capital).
+A typical venture capital investment happens after the initial round of funding (usually called seed capital).

 You can say that a venture capital firm is a type of private equity firm but it invests funds at a much initial stage of the business as compared to a private equity investment.

 In addition to seed funding and other angel investing options, venture capital is usually beneficial for start-up companies that have a short operating history and are too small to raise capital in the public markets on their own.

 They are the companies that have not reached a stage where they are able to get loans from banks or issue a debt offering.